Home Warranty Reimbursement: How to Get Paid Back for Out-of-Pocket Repairs

 What's the difference between a reimbursement claim and a cash settlement?

 A reimbursement claim is when you've already paid for a repair and are requesting to be paid back.
-A cash settlement is when you opt to receive a cash payout instead of having the warranty company arrange the repair for you.
+A cash settlement or buyout is when you opt to receive a cash payout instead of having the warranty company arrange the repair for you.
 Reimbursements are based on actual costs incurred (up to caps), while cash settlements are often negotiable but based on the company's wholesale cost estimates.

 What should I do if my home warranty reimbursement is denied?